robbintt/popup-openvpn/README.md

 - Server: Digital Ocean Ubuntu 16.04.1 Release
 - Local `~/.ssh/id_rsa.pub` private key deployed to remote root `authorized_keys`
     - This is done through Digital Ocean on droplet deployment

-#### Stouts.openvpn

-The [Stouts.openvpn](https://github.com/Stouts/Stouts.openvpn) repo is included as a subrepo in `/roles/Stoutsopenvpn`.

-#### Manually building your `ovpn` for deploying keys to IOS

-You will be converting four files into one file using a xml type syntax.
-Follow the appropriate section of the [DigitalOcean Guide](https://www.digitalocean.com/community/tutorials/how-to-set-up-an-openvpn-server-on-ubuntu-14-04)

 #### Future